Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-25-where-we-stand.md

 "It’s okay, I’m a light sleeper."
 He sat down on one of the bar stools at the island worksurface, and Xiù pretended not to notice the very welcome attention he was paying to her legs.
 "What was that, anyway?"

-"I, um…" She sighed and blushed.
+"I, um..."
+She sighed and blushed.
 "I found the maple syrup."

 Sure enough he laughed.
 "Yup, you’re Canadian." he confirmed, fondly.